 Invest in a high-quality POS system that can be integrated with your website.
 This makes it possible to directly update any changes in menus, offers, and prices on your website.
 Your POS system should also be integrated with your loyalty program.
 This brings us to our next point.

 9. Loyalty Programs

 Much before the migration to mobile platforms, Restaurants had been successfully using punch cards to build a regular customer base.
 With the advent of convenient mobile platforms, the entire landscape of loyalty programs is witnessing a revolution of sorts.
-Roughly 30% of all restaurants are offering a customer loyalty program, and with 69% of consumers claiming their choice of restaurant may be influenced by where they can earn rewards, it is evident that loyalty programs are here to stay.
+Roughly 30% of all restaurants are offering a customer loyalty program, and with 69% of consumers claiming their choice of the restaurant may be influenced by where they can earn rewards, it is evident that loyalty programs are here to stay.
 There are a number of ways in which a loyalty program can help restaurants in expanding and retaining their customer base.
 You can learn more on the subject here.

 10. Get a Mobile App

 81% of the customers reveal that they prefer a mobile app to place orders, while 61% claim that the would not order if they fail to see the restaurant’s menu in the mobile browser.
 Considering the data, mobile apps are becoming indispensable for restaurants.
 Almost ever brands like Starbucks and Dominos have built their own mobile apps to tap the full potential of the growth in this segment.

 The good news is that you do not need a big marketing budget to build a mobile app for your restaurant.
 The growth in the number of mobile app builders has made the technology affordable and accessible to all businesses.
 Besides allowing customers to place their orders, these apps can also be used for promotion of offers via push notifications.
 You could also think of integrating your loyalty program with the mobile app to build a loyal customer base.